Korg Triton: Features

 All models, except the Triton Rack, X50, Micro-X, KARMA and Taktile were available in 61, 76 and 88-key configurations.
-They could also be upgraded with increased sample EDO RAM and expansion boards for additional sounds.
-Only the Triton Le did not provide this feature.
+They could also be upgraded with increased sample EDO RAM and expansion boards for additional sounds; only the Triton Le did not provide this feature.
+Additionally with the Triton Extreme, this feature is now provided as pre-installed.
 The Triton "Classic", Extreme, and Studio were controlled by a touchscreen.
 The KARMA, Le and Rack, however, featured a more conventional display.
+With the Triton Extreme, the expansion boards were now pre-installed.